Author: Mrs A

 The wind was strong and chilly off the ocean, but we were rewarded with fabulous views of the rugged coastline.
 Apparently this area is frequented by endangered sea lions as well, but we couldn’t spot any from the lookouts.

-We did see an osprey however, as it managed to maintain a hover over the sand dunes before diving down to catch its breakfast.
+We did see a kestrel however, as it managed to maintain a hover over the sand dunes before diving down to catch its breakfast.
 How it managed to stay so stationary in the strong wind, I will never know, but they are incredibly skilled.

 The photo below shows a sea stack – right on top of this (seen through binoculars) was a White Breasted Sea Eagle nesting – the female sitting on her nest, the male nowhere to be seen.
 We failed to see any Pereguine Falcons but two out of three isn’t too bad.